samueldlay/data-cowboy-react/README.md

 * Select any category above the pie chart to view specific details about the data that has been filtered

 ----
-The code that I wrote to generate the UI (located in 'uiapi.js') for this app can be used with any data structure that meets the aforementioned requirements -- that is, and array of objects that contain top-level key value pairs.
+The code that I wrote to generate the UI (located in 'uiapi.js') for this app can be used with any data structure that meets the aforementioned requirements -- that is, an array of objects that contain top-level key value pairs.

 # [Demo](https://samueldlay.github.io/data-cowboy-react/)